hackclub/hackclub/workshops/python_snake/README.md

 ![Happy snake](https://cloud-5uzl1njgm.vercel.app/0snek.gif)

 ## Initialize the snake and food
-Skip a line from the above code and let's define the snake and its position and food.
+Skip a line from the above code and let's define the snake, its position and food.

 ```python
 # The snake's initial X position